 Did your dental crown fall out?
 If so, don’t panic.
-Our dentists can use to plan and place your new crown in one appointment.
-In the meantime, there are steps you’ll need to take to protect your tooth while you wait to see one of our dentists in Grand Rapids, MI.
+Our dentist can use to plan and place your new crown in one appointment.
+In the meantime, there are steps you’ll need to take to protect your tooth while you wait to see our dentist in Grand Rapids, MI.
 Since losing a crown isn’t a dental emergency, you may need to wait a few days for your appointment.

 Is a Broken Crown an Emergency?

 You’ll need emergency dental care if the edges of your broken crown are jagged and sharp.
-In this situation, you’ll need to see one of our dentists ASAP so you don't cut your tongue or cheeks by accident.
+In this situation, you’ll need to see our dentist ASAP so you don't cut your tongue or cheeks by accident.